-It has been a little over two years since the United States Supreme Court issued their decision on June 21, 2018 in South Dakota v.
-Wayfair.
-In its decision the United States Supreme Court ruled 5-4 that states can require out-of-state sellers to collect and remit sales tax on sales to in-state customers despite the lack of a physical presence within the state by the out-of-state seller.
+In the South Dakota v.
+Wayfair decision, the United States Supreme Court ruled 5-4 that states can require out-of-state sellers to collect and remit sales tax on sales to in-state customers despite the out-of-state seller's lack of a physical presence within the state.

-While this decision was a hot topic for out-of-state sellers when it was first announced, there was some uncertainty at the time how states might respond.
+While this decision was a hot topic for out-of-state sellers when first announced, there was some uncertainty about how states might respond at the time.
 Now that some time has passed, nearly all states have responded and have done so in a manner that potentially increases the sales tax compliance burden on out-of-state sellers.

 As more and more of today's consumers began making purchases using internet-based retailers, the disconnect between the evolving marketplace and the historical physical presence standard became a concern for many state governments.

 Under prior law, where an out-of-state seller who had no physical presence within a state made a sale to an in-state customer, no sales tax was required to be charged and collected on the sale.
 Instead, the consumer was responsible for calculating and self-remitting the appropriate use tax to the state.
 It is easy to see how this fact pattern would lead to many otherwise taxable sales transactions being under-reported to the various state governments.